geoffbullen/landing-page-theme/_posts/2015-04-28-showing-additional-fields.markdown

 Enable the JIRA toolkit plugin
 --------------------

 This plugin is installed by default, but disabled.
+For more information see the [Atlassian Doco](https://ecosystem.atlassian.net/wiki/display/JTOOL/JIRA%20Toolkit%20Plugin)

  - From JIRA Administration, "Manage add-ons"
  - Filter by "tolkit"; and